muratk5n/thirdwave/en/README.md

 ---

-H2 View: "Queensland puts A$2m into local wastewater hydrogen project..
-Goondiwindi Wastewater Treatment Plant (WWTP) in Queensland, Australia, is set to expand into hydrogen production, using solar energy following A$2m ($1.4m) of state funding"
+H2 View: "Queensland puts 2 million AUD into local wastewater hydrogen project..
+Goondiwindi Wastewater Treatment Plant (WWTP) in Queensland, Australia, is set to expand into hydrogen production, using solar energy following A$2m (1.4m) of state funding"

 ---